 About the Author

-JP Tate was born into a working class family way back in the winter of 1961 and has spent the last fifty-three years coping with being alive in the world.
+JP Tate was born into a working class family way back in the winter of 1961 and has spent the last fifty-six years coping with being alive in the world.
 It wasn't his idea.

 He spent the first decade of his adult life in unskilled labouring jobs before escaping to become a philosophy student and tutor.
 Over the next ten years he earned four university degrees including a PhD and became even more alienated from the society in which he lived.